 - Certainly our products and our fleet of vehicles

 - Working on very demanding vehicles, technically speaking, from the Bundeswehr and other international customers

 - Varied deployments such as training military personnel, repairs under difficult conditions, e.g. at the training area or in the crisis area

-• Performance-related remuneration, company car, a very good selection of tools and equipment.
-Furthermore, you should not forget the team in the office, which coordinates the operations before, during and after the deployments and also reacts quickly and finds solutions when problems arise
+- Furthermore, I won’t forget the team in the office, which coordinates the operations before, during and after the deployments and also reacts quickly or finds solutions when problems arise